🎂 It's our birthday month! yUML is 17 — get 17% off Pro with code HAPPY-17TH-BIRTHDAY Claim 17% off →

 What diagram types are supported?

-Class, activity, use case, sequence, state, journey map, journey flow, roadmap, and timeline.
+Class, activity, use case, sequence, state, C4 architecture, journey map, journey flow, roadmap, and timeline.
 See the diagram types section above for syntax details.

 Can I use yUML in my app or tool?